oracle/gdk-vscode-extensions/micronaut-tools/README.md

 To select a database as the _Default Connection_, select the database in the **DATABASES** view, right-click and then select **Set as Default Connection** from the menu.

-Database Password is stored in OS specific safe storage - macOS keychain, KDE Wallet, GNOME/Keyring, Windows Data Protection API.
+> **Note**: The database password is stored in an OS specific secure storage mechanism.
+This will be one the following: macOS keychain; KDE Wallet; GNOME/Keyring; Windows Data Protection API;
-For Debug / Run of micronaut application, VSCode creates temporary file with Micronaut properties incl.
-Database Username and Password.
-This temporary file is readable only by user running VSCode and is deleted as soon as debugging session ends.
+When running, or debugging, a micronaut application from within the editor, a temporary argument file will be created that contains any properties required by the running applicaiton.
+This may include the database username and password.
+This file is used pass the required application configuration properties ot the application when it is started.
+It should be noted that this temporary file is only readable by user running VSCode and it is deleted as soon as run/debug session finishes.

-### Use OCI Vault to Store Database Connection Properties
+### Using the OCI Vault to Store Database Connection Properties
-[Graal Cloud Native Extension Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack) provides an easy and secure way to run Micronaut Database applications using Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) and Vault services.
+The Micronuat Tools VS Code extension now supports storing an application's database configuration within an [OCI Vault](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm_).
+The Vault is a secure service within OCI for managing application secrets.

-Prior to using this feature, a user is required to create an [OCI Vault](https://docs.oracle.com/iaas/Content/KeyManagement/Tasks/managingvaults_topic-To_create_a_new_vault.htm) and [Master Encryption Key](https://docs.oracle.com/iaas/Content/KeyManagement/Tasks/managingkeys_topic-To_create_a_new_key.htm) using the Oracle Cloud Console.
-To achieve this, do the following:
+In order to make use of this new feature you are required to first create an [OCI Vault](https://docs.oracle.com/iaas/Content/KeyManagement/Tasks/managingvaults_topic-To_create_a_new_vault.htm) and [Master Encryption Key](https://docs.oracle.com/iaas/Content/KeyManagement/Tasks/managingkeys_topic-To_create_a_new_key.htm) using the Oracle Cloud Console.
+Plese consult the OCI documentaiton, previously linked, on how to do this.

 >If your project is already stored in the [OCI DevOps service](https://www.oracle.com/devops/devops-service/), then make sure the [OKE Deployments Pipelines are created](https://graal.cloud/gcn/vscode-tools/oci-devops-tools/#build-and-deploy-project-artifacts) before you proceed.

+In order to store you application database connection details in the vault and for these to be made avilable to your application when you deploy to OKE using the OCI DevOps service, you must:

 1. Connect to an Oracle Automonous Database as described in *Connect to an Oracle Autonomous Database* section above.
 2. Make sure your Micronaut project configuration file contains the _micronaut-oraclecloud-vault_ dependency.